 Classes are designed to be engaging and interactive, so whether the class is a full day of lecture or a full day in the forest, students will have the opportunity to engage and participate in the learning process.

 Yes.
 The Essentials of Herbalism Program will require 2-3 hours/month.
-With the Holistic Herbalism Program and Advanced Clinical Program, expect 2-5 hours of homework each week including reading, writing, research and personal reflection.
+With the Holistic Herbalism Program, expect 2-5 hours of homework each week including reading, writing, research and personal reflection.

 Besides tuition, you will want to put some money aside for additional expenses such as books, tincturing alcohol, fresh herbs and tools, for which you will receive a list of suggestions.
 These are not required for class, but simply things you will find useful.